 “CART” is an acronym for Classification and Regressive Tree Analysis.
 Like decision tree analysis, it organizes data according to competing options, such as whether a person has survived an earthquake.
 Unlike decision tree algorithms, which can only classify one output or one numerical output based on regression, the CART algorithm can use both to predict the probability of an event.

 The CART algorithm is structured as a sequence of questions, the answers to which determine what, if any, the next question will be.
-The result of these questions is a tree-like structure where the ends are terminal nodes at which point there are no more questions.
+The result of these questions is a tree-like structure where the ends are terminal nodes, at which point there are no more questions.

 Conclusion

 Data Mining has been widely used across different domains including retail, business planning, marketing, banking, and cyber security, among others, and has become an essential tool for data-driven businesses.
-You can add value to your data science projects as well as meet real-world business goals by accurately using data mining algorithms.
+You can add value to your data science projects and meet real-world business goals by accurately using data mining algorithms.
 Hope this article helped you understand what type of data mining algorithms are used in data mining tasks.
 You can also read some of our related articles to understand data mining in detail –

 - Data Mining in E-commerce: Frequent Itemset Mining, Association Rules, and Apriori Algorithm Explained